a-bafh/Who-am-i/README.md

   on the weekend my routine is much lazier I wake up, eat lunch, do my chores then just relax all weekend

   I'm not religious

+personality

+  I'm said to be funny, I have a very dark sense of humor, I cant do public speaking very well, and I'm very overbearing